Chaz Y. Lazarian, Esq.

 Executive Board Member

-Sajjad Sadeghi was born in the city of Tehran.
+Sajjad Sadeghi was born in the city of Tehran, Iran.
 The very stylized and romantic Persian literature found a special and everlasting nest in his heart, and it became the very tool for expressing his deepest thoughts and emotions.
 With the literature filling the need of Sajjad The Emotional, Sajjad The Practical chose to study Industrial Engineering to be able to skillfully orchestrate processes and businesses.
 His interesting and engaging professional career began in the year 2000, taking him through various industries (automobile, food, tobacco, creative & advertising, business consultation, fine art publishing, event planning, nonprofit, etc.), and a journey to different countries.

 Sajjad is a visionary businessman, marketer, board director, and adviser with a robust career in strategic planning, corporate management, marketing, branding, business expansion, supply chain, organization (re-)design, and continuous improvement within Middle East, Europe, Central Asia, Caucasus, and United States.
 He has founded, established, and led several businesses and functions in various markets.